Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/README.md

 ![Step3](https://github.com/Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/blob/main/Pictures/STEP3.png)

 ## Code output during calculation
 Science must be fancy so the code outputs cool figures while converging.
 As the problem is mainly symmetrical, only half geometries are considered for calculations.
-Everything is in French.
 ![output](https://github.com/Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/blob/main/Pictures/Code_Output.png)

 ## Exemple of shape at convergence (I know, this is fascinating)